mattermost/mattermost-ai-site/README.md

 Any blog pages can be added by creating a file in the `content/posts` folder.
 You can duplicate any of the original posts to create the new one.

-Once done, you can just run the command

 The css can be modified in `static/styles.css`

 ## Publishing changes